UnitedHealthCare’s Medicare Advantage Plans Review

 Like UnitedHealthCare’s HMO plans, HMO-POS plans usually have low or no premiums, Part D coverage, and extras like dental, vision, and hearing coverage.
 An HMO-POS is best for older adults who want the security of knowing they still have some coverage outside of their healthcare network and benefit from many of the plan’s extras.

 Preferred Provider Organization (PPO) plans allow you to see any physician who accepts Medicare.
 Unlike HMO and HMO-POS plans, PPO does not require prior authorizations to receive treatments or see specialists.
-While many people assume that PPOs do not have a network, you do still have a network, albeit a very large one.
-Like HMOs, you will have to pay more for out-of-network treatment, but PPOs are best for seniors who like to travel and want to avoid the need for prior authorizations.
+While many people assume that PPOs do not have a network, they do still have a network, albeit a very large one.
+Like HMOs, you will have to pay more for out-of-network treatment, but PPOs are best for seniors and other beneficiaries who like to travel and want to avoid the need for prior authorizations.

 Private Fee-for-Service (PFFS) is a Medicare Advantage plan with no network.
 Like a PPO, you can see any physician who accepts Medicare.
 A PFFS plan offers more freedom to choose any doctor or clinic, but it often costs two times more than a comparable HMO or PPO plan.
 It is important to note that UnitedHealthCare PFFS plans do not always include prescription drug coverage.